-After completing drug rehab in Flower Mound, Texas or alcohol rehab in Flower Mound, Texas, it is time to work on the aftercare.
+After completing drug rehab in Flower Mound, Texas, it is time to work on the aftercare.
 This is where recovery programs like SMART Recovery or Alcoholics Anonymous will come in handy.
 Here, you will meet like-minded individuals that will offer you much-needed support on your road to recovery.
 Flower Mound has a myriad of options to choose from when it comes to recovery and support groups.

 Alcoholics Anonymous (AA) Meetings

 Having been around for decades, Alcoholics Anonymous is arguably one of the oldest recovery groups.
 Throughout the years the program has been running, millions of people have had success with their addictions.
 Its main goal is to provide those with a history of alcohol misuse with a platform where they can seek a shoulder to lean on and inspiration from fellow recovering addicts that will help them stay on the road to sobriety.
 The program is based on a 12-step model that asks members to surrender all their troubles and addiction to a higher being.
 For one to be a member, the only requirement is that you have the genuine desire to quit drinking.
 AA meetings happen daily all over the world, and Flower Mound is no exception.
 Here is a list places you can find AA meetings in Flower Mound.

 1401 Cross Timbers Rd.
 Flower Mound, TX, 75028

 4503 Cross Timbers Rd.
 Flower Mound, TX, 75028